Congress eyes more financial disclosure for federal judges

 Public anger over congressional trading has mounted since the first tremors of the pandemic, when some lawmakers were caught buying and selling millions of dollars worth of stock after being warned about the coming disruption from the virus.
 A number of the trades were probed by the Justice Department, though no lawmakers have been charged.

-A handful of bills have been introduced to limit lawmakers ability to hold stock.
+A handful of bills have been introduced to limit lawmakers’ ability to hold stock.
 But some powerful figures in Congress have said they would prefer a more targeted approach, like increased penalties, than an outright ban.

 House Speaker Nancy Pelosi has said that any legislative push should also address judges.

-“The judiciary has no reporting of stock transactions and it makes important decisions everyday,” Pelosi told reporters this month, referring to the periodic reports lawmakers must make when they buy or sell stocks, which comes on top of required annual financial disclosures.
+“The judiciary has no reporting of stock transactions and it makes important decisions everyday,” Pelosi told reporters this month, referring to the periodic reports lawmakers must make when they buy or sell stocks, which comes on top of their required annual financial disclosures.
 “We have to do this to deter something that we see as a problem.
 It is a confidence issue.”

-Cornyn and Coons’ bill would require the federal court system to create a searchable online database of judges financial disclosures, posted within 90 days of being filed.
-Judges would also be subjected to the STOCK Act’s requirement of filing periodic transaction reports within 45 days of securities transactions over $1,000.
+Cornyn and Coons’ bill would require the federal court system to create a searchable online database of judges’ financial disclosures, posted within 90 days of being filed.
+Judges would also be subjected to the Stock Act’s requirement of filing periodic transaction reports within 45 days of securities transactions over $1,000.
 It would still allow judges to request redactions of personal information on financial disclosure reports due to a security concern.

 Under current rules, federal judges are prohibited from hearing cases that involve a party in which they or their immediate family have a financial interest.
 But an investigation by the Wall Street Journal last year found that between 2010 and 2018, over 130 federal judges did not recuse themselves in hundreds of cases in which they or their family had a financial interest.